[Rhodes22-list] The Hydrogen Economy - Part II

 Yangtze River.
 Combine cheaper supplies of energy with

-ready access to heavy industrial machines, and it’s
+ready access to heavy industrial machines, and its

 hard to see how foreign laborers cannot close the